By John Baron, Editor

 Support independent people-powered journalism in West Leeds

-We have a community led board of volunteers and a team of community reporters.
+We have a community led board of local volunteers and a team of community reporters made up of people passionate about where they live.
 We are an independent grass roots organisation made in West Leeds itself – but local journalism costs money to produce and we need your support to ensure the long-term sustainability of our project.

-We’re inviting our loyal readers to become supporters of the West Leeds Dispatch, to help keep the lights on for our project and help shape our future.
+We’re inviting our loyal readers to become supporters of the West Leeds Dispatch, to help keep the lights on for our project.
 Find out more about becoming a supporter here.